HarisGusic/ohmcha/docs/developer/algorithms.rst

 Since the first branch is only connected to nodes 1 and 3, and :math:`I_1` is the current that flows through it, :math:`a_1=1,\ b_1=-R_1`, and all other elements are zero.
-The lower part of the matrix is easy to populate based on the KCL.
+Do the same for all other branches.
+The lower part of the matrix is easy to populate based on KCL.

 Finally, the system of equations for this circuit is: